abhishektiwari/axioms-fastapi/README.md

 * JWT token validation with automatic public key retrieval from JWKS endpoints
 * Algorithm validation to prevent algorithm confusion attacks (only secure asymmetric algorithms allowed)
 * Issuer validation (`iss` claim) to prevent token substitution attacks
-* Authentication classes for standard DRF integration
+* Authentication classes for standard FastAPI integration
 * Permission classes for claim-based authorization: `scopes`, `roles`, and `permissions`
 * Object-level permission classes for resource ownership verification
 * Support for both OR and AND logic in authorization checks
 * Middleware for automatic token extraction and validation
 * Flexible configuration with support for custom JWKS and issuer URLs
-* Simple integration with Django REST Framework Resource Server or API backends
+* Simple integration with FastAPI Resource Server or API backends
 * Support for custom claim and/or namespaced claims names to support different authorization servers

 ## Installation